stevenwaller/cocktailio-app/README.md

   - Alternatively press `shift i` to select which iOS simulator to open.
 - Press `a` to run android emulator.

+Run `npm run start -c` to clear the cache

 ### `npm run ios`

 Start the dev server and open the iOS emulator.